-We also offer support for online classes, Moodle, and MCC email.
+We also offer support for online classes, Moodle, and myMartin email.
 Please come to us with any of your needs!
 We are here to help you succeed!

 Visiting the ASC

-The ASC is located in Building 4, Room 41 and is open as follows:
+The ASC is located in Building 2, Room 6, which is located in the library area.
+The Center is open as follows:

 - Always sign-in upon entering and sign-out when leaving, on the computer at the entrance of the ASC.